MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMScript.md

 ## DESCRIPTION

 The **Remove-CMScript** cmdlet removes one or more Microsoft System Center Configuration Manager scripts.
+System Center Configuration Manager has an integrated ability to run Powershell scripts.
+The scripts simplify building custom tools to administer software and let you accomplish mundane tasks quickly, allowing you to get large jobs done more easily and more consistently.

 ## EXAMPLES

-### Example 1

 ### Example 1: Remove a script by using the script name